-Q: What is the Standard Bank Food and Lifestyle Festival?
+Q: What is the Standard Bank Food & Lifestyle Festival?

-A: The Standard Bank Luju Food and Lifestyle Festival is a one-day, lavish feast of music, fashion, entertainment, culinary exploits, connoisseur-led premium wine and whiskey showcases set to debut in Swaziland on 4th August 2018.
-The event promises to be a unique celebration of the tastes, smells, sights and sounds of Swaziland and surrounds and will be a sensory experience unlike any other.
-It is an aspirational event in an intimate setting where foodies, culture buffs and travellers alike can interact with a range of lifestyle activations currently trending within the context of music, food, fashion and health.
+A: The Standard Bank Luju Food & Lifestyle Festival is a one-day, lavish feast of music, fashion, entertainment, culinary exploits, and connoisseur-led premium wine and whiskey showcases, to be held on 3rd August 2019.
+A unique and sophisticated African-vintage styled celebration of the local, the wholesome, the creative, and the delicious, the festival is a sensory experience unlike any other.
+This is an aspirational event in an intimate setting, where foodies, culture buffs and travellers alike can interact with a range of lifestyle activations currently trending within the context of music, food, fashion and health.

 Q: When and where is it taking place?

-Q: Who are the organisers and main sponsor(s)?
+Q: Who are the organisers and main sponsor?

-loved MTN Bushfire Festival – House on Fire, backed by a leading global brand in finance and investment whose African heritage goes beyond 150 years – Standard Bank.
+A: Luju is brought to life by the same team as the world-renowned and much-loved MTN Bushfire Festival—House on Fire—backed by a leading global brand in finance and investment whose African heritage goes back beyond 150 years: Standard Bank.

 Q: What food showcases can I expect at the event?

 A: The headline chef for this festival is international multi-award-winning food expert, author, entrepreneur, mom and all-round culinary extraordinaire Siba Mtongana, who will prepare some of her delectable dishes for tasting.